Probate Q&A Series

 5. Petition for Surcharge or Breach of Fiduciary Duty

-If the refusal to cooperate hides mismanagement or loss of assets, you can file a petition to surcharge the administrator.
-The court will review the account and may hold the co-administrator personally liable for any deficit caused by breach of fiduciary duty.
+If the refusal to cooperate hides mismanagement or loss of assets, you can seek to hold the administrator personally liable.
+The court may hold the co-administrator personally liable for any deficit caused by breach of fiduciary duty.

 Key Steps at a Glance